The average hourly pay for a Toolmaker is $24.66.

 Toolmakers are responsible for all aspects related to creating tools; this involves overseeing and implementing all steps in the process of efficiently producing usable tools.
 Toolmakers begin with the initial engineering design, mark raw material, and perform basic cutting.
 Then, they use machine tools to complete the rough outline of the product.
 Next, they use hand tools to provide proper finishing.
 Finally, they assemble and test the completed tool to ensure quality craftsmanship.
 Toolmakers…Read more

-Read blueprints, design, maintain, and build gauges, tools, dies and other equipment.
+- Read blueprints, design, maintain, and build gauges, tools, dies and other equipment.

-Test equipment, validate that it meets specifications, and file, grind, and adjust parts as needed.
+- Test equipment, validate that it meets specifications, and file, grind, and adjust parts as needed.

 - Inspect, troubleshoot, and repair tooling, dies, and equipment.